 He goes back to "normal" in Subspace Emissary, though he still tries to annoy Chugga whenever possible.

 Another of the main three players, NintendoCapriSun (also just "NCS" or "Tim") is the quietest and nicest of the three.
 This usually means Chugga and Jon will beat him, though he's not by any means bad at games.
 In the Mario Parties, Mario Kart 64 and Fortune Street, he played Yoshi.
 In New Super Mario Bros Wii and New Super Mario Bros U, he played Luigi.
 In Kirby's Return to Dream Land, he played King Dedede.
 In Super Smash Bros, he initially played Yoshi in his match against Chugga, then switched to Fox for the remainder of the video.
 In the Tournament Arc of Super Smash Bros Brawl, he played Diddy Kong.
-In Mario Power Tennis, he played Yoshi.Wins: Mario Party (1 out of 8 boards), Mario Kart 64 (Rainbow Road), Fortune Street (Yoshi's Island), Wii Party (Swap Meet), Mario Party 3 (3 out of 6 Battle Royale boards, overall Battle Royale winner; 1 out of 6 Duel boards)
+In Mario Power Tennis, he played Yoshi.Wins: Mario Party (1 out of 8 boards), Mario Kart 64 (Rainbow Road), Fortune Street (Yoshi's Island), Wii Party (Swap Meet), Mario Party 3 (3 out of 6 Battle Royale boards, 1 Duel board; overall Battle Royale winner)

 Attention Deficit...
 Ooh, Shiny!: It's been theorized by the other Guys that the reason he keeps dying in the games is because he's not paying much attention as he plays.